Ammar-Raneez/Angular_Express_Todo/README.md

     * SERVER_PORT: The port for the server to run on.
     * CLIENT_PORT: The port for the client to run on.
     * MONGO_URI: MongoDB database connection.
+    * NODE_ENV: The environment to run the system on.

 ## Networking
 All services are connected to the `todo-app-network`, allowing communication between them if needed.